 Full Electric With Range Extender

 Full electric with range extending generators is a hybrid design that only has electric motors attached to the shaft.
 This is the greenest option as the operator can operate without the use of any fossil fuels.
 A large solar array will provide sufficient power for house needs as well as deliver excess power to the high voltage batteries.
 In practicle use, our yachts are sized so the owner can operate on electric alone for 1 day.
-While this sounds limiting 85% of yacht trips are day trips.
+While this may sound limiting, 85% of yacht trips are day trips.
 We understand the need for additional range which is what one or two generators will provide.
 Fuel tanks are sized to allow the owner similar range (~1 week) of runtime as an original diesel cat.
-At Nova Luxe we build superior cats to diesel and do not view electric yachts with limited range as a viable products.
+At Nova Luxe we build superior cats to diesel and do not view electric yachts with limited range as viable products.

 Only electric motors propel the yacht.
 The power for these motors is stored in high voltage batteries built by BMW.
 In a pinch, if an issue occurs with the battery, it will act as a pass through system allowing the generator to power the motors directly.
-This is one form of redundancy
+This is one form of redundancy.

 A large inverter provides AC power to the yacht and pulls from the house load as normal.
 Some of the house load is dedicated to navigation equipment for safety.
 If the house load runs low on power, then the bi-direction DC/DC convert will pull power from the high voltage batteries.
 At a minimum our yachts will have 80kW of power.
 A typical house in America uses 25kW of power in a day.
 In short this will provide ample power and prevent the need to run a generator at night.
 A few cloudy days can be ridden out and eventually the solar array will re-power the yacht.